Pacific Western Airlines: 1950s to 1970s

 In 1967, Pacific Western became the first commercial operator of the Lockheed L-100 Hercules turboprop freighter.
 The Hercules were acquired to support Canada's extensive search for energy and minerals in Northern Canada.
 Then, following the Spring ice break-up, the Hercules would rejoin the main cargo fleet in worldwide operations.
 Diverse cargoes included 21,000 kilos of dimes, 20,000 kilos of Christmas cake, and a shipment of electronic equipment to the People's Republic of China, the first commercial air shipment to that country.

 In November 1968, the company introduced jet service on its scheduled route system with the delivery of its first Boeing 737-200 jetliner.
 Pacific Western was the first Canadian carrier to order the 737.
 The "Stampeder Service" linking Alberta and B.C. began on December 17, 1968.

-Another transfer of licensing authority from CP Air (formerly Canadian Pacific Airlines) to Pacific Western provided the company with routes throughout the Interior of B.C. in 1969.
+Another transfer of licensing authority from CP Air to Pacific Western provided the company with routes throughout the Interior of B.C. in 1969.
 The acquisition and control of B.C.
 Air Lines in September 1970 enabled the company to supply expanded air service to routes in the B.C.
 Interior and on the coast.
 PWA then began operating small Nord 262 turboprop aircraft that had been previously flown by B.C.
 Air Lines.

 With larger equipment such as the Douglas DC-4, Douglas DC-6, Convair 640, Lockheed L-188 Electra, Boeing 727-100C and Boeing 737-200, Pacific Western provided scheduled air service throughout B.C., Alberta and the Northwest Territories.
 By 1969, the "Chieftain Airbus" shuttle service between Calgary and Edmonton was being flown with Boeing 737-200 jets, Convair 640 turboprops and Douglas DC-6 propliners.

 As the 1970s progressed, the airline's equipment varied and the company began a fleet rationalization program, concentrating on the 117-seat Boeing 737-200 as the backbone of the mainline fleet.
-During the mid 1970s, Pacific Western was operating Boeing 727-100C jetliners in addition to its Boeing 737-200 and -200C aircraft.
+During the mid 1970s, Pacific Western was operating Boeing 727-100Cs in addition to its Boeing 737-200 and -200C aircraft.
 By the late 1970s, the company operated an all-jet mainline fleet.